RUN KENYA FAQS

 What sort of food will we be eating?

 We will eat fresh,healthy meals throughout the trip, with high-quality buffet spreads featuring a wide range of local and international fare at breakfast and dinner.
 Lunches will generally be boxed to accommodate our travel schedule; expect some combination of sandwiches, grilled chicken, hard-boiled eggs, cheese + crackers, yogurt, sweets, fruit and juice.
-Vegetarian and gluten-free diets are no problem.
+Most special diets can be accommodated.

 What sort of vehicles will we be traveling in?